ibm-cloud-docs/account/context-restrictions-what-is.md

 {: #restriction-rules}
 {: #context-restrictions-rule-whatis}

-A rule associates an {{site.data.keyword.cloud}} resource with a set of contexts:
+A rule associates an {{site.data.keyword.cloud_notm}} resource with a set of contexts:
 * The cloud resource is specified by resource attributes similar to IAM access policies.
 * A context is a combination of network zones and endpoint types.

 The contexts that you configure define the restrictions for the associated resources.

-The required resource attributes in context-based restrictions rules are `accountId` and `serviceName`.
+The necessary resource attributes in context-based restrictions rules are `accountId` and `serviceName`.
 Rules must be scoped to an account and a specific service.
 {: note}

 Context-based restriction rules are applied by the following logic: